-Restructuring & Insolvency Comparative Guide - - Cyprus
+Restructuring & Insolvency Comparative Guide

 There are no cramdown provisions in the Companies Law.
 A dissenting creditor may be bound by a court-sanctioned arrangement or compromise only if the other creditors of its class, holding in value the majority votes, approve it.
 Furthermore, the court has discretion to make any provisions for any persons that disagree with the arrangement or compromise (Section 200(1)(e) of the Companies Law).

-However, until the court order sanctioning the arrangement or compromise has been issued, and unless prevented from doing so by court order, the secured creditor may at any time exercise its rights under any security held.
+However, until the court order sanctioning the arrangement or compromise has been issued, and unless prevented from doing so by court order, a secured creditor may at any time exercise its rights under any security held.

 The Companies Law provides that meetings of the creditors or classes of creditors with which the arrangement or compromise is proposed must be held (Section 198(1) of the Companies Law).

-Decisions are determined by the approval of the majority (in value) of those present at the meeting in person or by proxy.
+Decisions are determined by the approval of a majority (in value) of those present at the meeting in person or by proxy.

 There are no provisions in the Companies Law on cross-class cramdown.
 The majority of a class of creditors may reject the arrangement or compromise and the court does not have the discretion to overrule this.